falessa/cypress-examples/README.md

+# Pre-requisits before running the tests
+1. Install Node + npm.
+Download the installer for your OS from https://nodejs.org/en/download/

 # Installation

 1. Fork your own copy of the repository (look for the `Fork` button at the top-right of the page)